Swiss esports event canceled after 3 squads pull out over host team founder's anti-abortion comment

 The team said it was “compelled” to cancel the event and that “internal measures will be taken promptly."

-Bailo de Spoelberch, on his account, posted an apology on Thursday, calling his initial statement “extremely clumsy” and saying it “does not reflect my true thoughts.”
+Bailo de Spoelberch posted an apology on Thursday, calling his initial statement “extremely clumsy” and saying it “does not reflect my true thoughts.”

 “Every woman must have control over her body and is free to terminate a pregnancy," he wrote.
 “Again, sorry to all the women and people I offended.”